puremourning/vimspector/README.md

 * In the outputs window, use the WinBar to select the output channel.
 * Alternatively, use `:VimspectorShowOutput <category>`.
 Use command-line completion to see the categories.
-* The debugee prints to the stdout channel.
+* The debuggee prints to the stdout channel.
 * Other channels may be useful for debugging.

 ![output window](https://puremourning.github.io/vimspector-web/img/vimspector-output-window.png)